cferdinandi/adventure/content/gm.md

 Start a game of Adventure by describing the fantastic location or tense situation the players find themselves in.
 Throw them right into the action.

-Then, ask them questions about why they’re there, what they know, and how they know it.
-Use their answers to give the world depth and drive the game forward.

-Finally, end with a call-to-action: “What do you do?”
+Then ask, “What do you do?”

 {{<callout title="Example: The Isle of the Kraken">}}

-<p class="margin-bottom-small"><strong>A Fantastic Location</strong></p>

 Once every few years, a tiny island mysteriously rises from the depths of the sea for just a few hours.
 It never appears in the same place twice.
 Sometimes, it disappears before anyone’s even taken notice.

 In the center of the island is a stone monolith, a small tower with a carving of a kraken at the top.
-It’s rumored that a powerful wizard who lived there thousands of years ago hid a legendary artifact somewhere on the island.
+It’s rumored that a powerful wizard who lived there thousands of years ago hid a magical conch shell somewhere on the island.

 Many an explorer has ventured to the island searching for it.
 None have returned.
 Tonight, the island has surfaced again.
 You’re in a rowboat, headed in the direction it was allegedly seen.
 Water laps at the low sides of the boat.

 Suddenly, you catch sight of it.
 In the distance, you see the monolith, the carving of the kraken lit brightly by the full moon above.
-How long has the island been at the surface?
-How much longer until it disappears again?

-You row harder...

-<p class="margin-bottom-small"><strong>Questions</strong></p>

-- How did you learn that the island had resurfaced?
-- What artifact is hidden there?
-What is it rumored to do?
-- Why are you interested in exploring the island or retrieving the artifact?
-- What do you know of the wizard who used to live there?
-- Who else might be interested in the island or artifact?

-<p class="margin-bottom-small"><strong>Call-to-Action</strong></p>
 As you approach the shore, you see a ship moored to a tree, a black flag with two crossed tridents flapping in the gentle breeze.
 You notice two pirates asleep next to the tree.
 Foot prints lead into the forest towards the monolith.

-What do you do?
+**What do you do?**
 {{</callout>}}